geoalgo/slurmpilot/README.md

 print(f"Job {job_id} submitted")
 ```

-Job files are written to `~/slurmpilot/jobs/` locally.
+Job files are written to `~/slurmpilot/jobs/` locally, see [`example/hellocluster/`](example/hellocluster) for a full working example.

 #### SSH mode

-Use a named cluster (configured in `~/slurmpilot/config/clusters/`) to submit from your laptop.
+Use a named cluster to submit from your laptop.
 Slurmpilot syncs the source files and calls `sbatch` over SSH.

 ```python
 slurm = SlurmPilot(clusters=["YOURCLUSTER"])